 10 Fall Flowers That Are Hardy in Cold Weather

 The family of fall-friendly flowers includes hardy annuals as well as biennials and perennials.
 Keep in mind that 25 degrees Fahrenheit seems to be the point at which even the boldest bloomers may call it quits for the year.
-Until those truly cold days kick in, however, rest assured that all your garden’s fall color needn’t come from the trees.
+Until those truly cold days kick in, however, rest assured that your garden’s fall color needn’t come from the trees.

 Chrysanthemum (Chrysanthemum x morifolium)